Literacy in the United States: 20th century

-19th century literacy rates in the United States were relatively high, despite the country's decentralized educational system.
-By 1875, the U.S. literacy rate was approximately 80 percent.
 There has been a notable increase in American citizens' educational attainment since then, but studies have also indicated a decline in reading performance which began during the 1970s.
 Although the U.S. Adult Education and Literacy System (AELS) and legislation such as the Economic Opportunity Act of 1964 had highlighted education as an issue of national importance, the push for high levels of mass literacy has been a recent development; expectations of literacy have sharply increased over past decades.
-Contemporary literacy standards have become more difficult to meet than historical criteria, which were applied only to the elite.
-Due to the proliferation (and increased accessibility) of public education, the expectation of mass literacy has been applied to the entire U.S. population.